yungshenglu/tensorflow-practice/src/practice/p2/README.md

     # Running TensorFlow session using with
     $ python3 main.py 2
     ```
-2. If succeed, you may get the following result (the result is not unique)
+2. If succeed, you may will the following result
     ```bash
     # Running TensorFlow session without using with
     [INFO] Runing TensorFlow session without using with